jkjung-avt/training_results_v5.0/Inventec/benchmarks/stable_diffusion/implementations/P8000_ngc25.10_pytorch/README.md

    ```
 5. Preprocess Laion 400m dataset

    This script creates a version of dataset that contains encoded CLIP captions.
 It requires single node with preferably 8 GPUs and 2.7TB space for outputs.
-There are 832 shards to process.
-Splitting the work across 8 GPUs and assuming each fragment takes ~100 seconds to process, the total time needed is estimated at ~3 hours.
+There are 832 shards to process, with work split across 8 GPUs.
+The total time needed is ~1 hour.

    ```bash
    bash scripts/datasets/laion400m-encode-captions.sh